zy97140/omp-benchmark-for-pytorch/README.md

 |discontinuous sin	|2k |

 ### 4. Conclusions
-- Different operations have their own optimal OpenMP overhead threshold, but 100K is never suitable.
+- Every operations have their own optimal OpenMP overhead threshold, but 100K is too high.
-- OpenMP overhead threshold for specific operation goes low as the operation consumes more time.
+- OpenMP overhead threshold for specific operation goes low as the operation is more complex.
-- Discontinuous operation can be improved a lot using OpenMP optimization.
+- Discontinuous operation of __Intel Pytorhc__ can be improved a lot by utilizing OpenMP.
-- OpenMP overhead threshold of discontinuous tensor usually lower than that of continuous tensor because discontinuous tensor operations consume more time than continuous tensor operations.
+- OpenMP overhead threshold of discontinuous tensor usually lower than that of continuous tensor because the same operation of discontinuous tensor consumes more time than that of continuous tensor.
 - All benchmark data are available in /benchmark-data.